Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/custom_bee_data.md

 ## **Custom Textures** (Optional)

-Should you wish to provide your own bee textures, there are three different textures that can be customized.
-These textures are `baseLayerTexture`, `primaryLayerTexture`, and `secondaryLayerTexture`.
+Should you wish to provide your own custom bee texture, there is one base layer texture that can be customized.
+These textures are `baseLayerTexture`.
 The textures can only be .png file types.

 `primaryLayerTexture` and `secondaryLayerTexture` can only be used in the Color Data object.